Blendify/blender-manual/trunk/blender_docs/manual/files/linked_libraries.rst

 --------------

-While loading a blend-file, if Blender cannot find any more a library, it will create placeholders data-blocks to replace missing linked ones.
+While loading a blend-file, if Blender cannot find any more a library, it will create placeholder data-blocks to replace missing linked ones.

 That way, references to those missing data are not lost, and by relocating the missing library, the lost data can be automatically restored.